WrestleMania 23: Background

 The event was held at Ford Field in Detroit, Michigan.

 WrestleMania is considered World Wrestling Entertainment's (WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It has become the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
 It was the first of WWE's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four".
 WrestleMania 23 was scheduled to be held on April 1, 2007, at Ford Field in Detroit, Michigan.
-The event featured wrestlers from the Raw, SmackDown!, and ECW brands.
-It was the first to feature ECW, a relaunch of the former Extreme Championship Wrestling promotion that became a WWE brand in June 2006, subsequently also being the first to feature the ECW World Championship (although it was not defended at this event as the champion competed in a non-title match).
+The event featured wrestlers from the Raw, SmackDown!, and ECW brands, which was the first to feature ECW, a relaunch of the former Extreme Championship Wrestling (ECW) promotion that became a WWE brand in May 2006, subsequently also being the first to feature the ECW World Championship (although it was not defended at this event as the champion competed in a non-title match).